 Ayurvedic Treatment For Diabetes

-Depending on the physical constitution or body type (prakriti) or the health status of an individual, ayurveda categorizes two types of treatment schedules for patients.
-They are:
+Depending on the physical constitution or body type (prakriti) or the health status of an individual, Ayurveda categorizes two types of treatment plans for patients.

-This treatment is prescribed if you are obese and heavily built.
-In this, along with anti-diabetic herbal medicines, importance is given on de-nourishment of fats and elimination of toxins by way of:
+In this, along with anti-diabetic herbal medicines, importance is given to the de-nourishment of fats and elimination of toxins through the following ways:

 - Various exercises